kkasperczyk-no/connectedhomeip/examples/lighting-app/nrfconnect/README.md

 #### Matter Over-the-Air Update

-The Matter over-the-air update distinguishes two types of devices: OTA Provider and OTA Requestor.
+The Matter over-the-air update distinguishes two types of nodes: OTA Provider and OTA Requestor.

 An OTA Provider is a node that hosts a new firmware image and is able to respond on an OTA Requestor's queries regarding availability of new firmware images or requests to start sending the update packages.